 We expect every child to be in school every day.
 Attendance is extremely important and will be closely monitored.
 We will aim to reward good attendance through daily monitoring and will challenge absence that is considered unacceptable (see attendance policy for more details).
-To ensure children understand the importance of attending school, half termly certificates will be given to every child with 100% attendance for that half term and the child will be entered into a 'fun end of year draw' - the more half terms with 100% attendance, the more entries into the draw.
+To ensure children understand the importance of attending school, termly badges and certificates will be given to every child with 100% attendance for that half term.